Scale RC Helicopters: What You'll Need To Know Before Considering Scale.

 Semi scale is by far the best way to introduce yourself to scale RC helicopters since it costs substantially less (both for the kit and taking into account you likely already have the pod & boom helicopter mechanics), takes less time to build, and is not nearly as finicky.
 Not to mention, not nearly as depressing if you happen to crash.

 Once you have mastered semi-scale however, super scale is the next rewarding and fun step.
-As I mentioned below the video on the top of the page, making all the little scale details for inside the cockpit such as the fire extinguishers, seat belts, collective sticks, tail pedals and even dressing up what was included by adding more detail was so rewarding & relaxing.
-I know not everyone likes making little details like that, but if you do, you'd likely really enjoy super scale.
+As I mentioned below the video on the top of the page, making/fitting all the little scale details for inside the cockpit such as the fire extinguishers, seat belts, collective sticks, tail pedals, scale pilot and even dressing up what was included, added an entirely new dimension to the hobby.
+I know not everyone likes modelling little details, but if you do, you'll likely really enjoy that aspect of super scale.

-There are not many super scale RC helicopter manufacturers out there.
+There are not many super scale RC helicopter manufacturers out there because we are now into a really niche segment of an already niche hobby.
 The two most common are Vario Helicopters & Roban Models.

 Vario is the higher end of the two, but you pay big coin for that quality.
-Roban on the other hand is more affordable, but the quality is not as good; in fact, FunKey's fiberglass and paint quality is better than Roban's.
-Still, for the price, Roban is hard to beat in my opinion.
+Roban on the other hand is more affordable, but the quality is not as good; still, for the price, Roban is hard to beat in my opinion.

-Here is my unboxing video of their 800 size EC130 to give you an idea of what their overall quality is like.
+Here is an unboxing video of their 800 size EC130 to give you an idea of what their overall quality is like.

-Other large high end super scale RC heli manufacturers include: Alterbaum Premium Helicopters, Heli Classics, Heli Factory & Helikopter-Baumann.
+Other large high end super scale RC heli manufacturers include: Alterbaum Premium Helicopters & Helikopter-Baumann.

-These large, higher end scale RC helicopters are generally all turbine powered, but a few offer electric options too.
-Gas and nitro have been pretty much phased out.
+These large, higher end scale RC helicopters are generally all turbine powered or electric powered.

 What on earth is that ugly thing you ask?!